tetratelabs/istio-distro.io/content/en/getistio-cli/install-istio/install-istio-in-eks/_index.md

 This will deploy a EKS cluster with three nodes on it in your default region.

 If you have created your cluster using AWS web UI, you are going to need to set the context manually.
-Ensure your [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)is properly configured.
+Ensure your [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) is properly configured.
 Then, run the following command:

 ```sh